nc543/life/linux/bash/bash.md

        commands and redirections using standard  word  expansions.
 The  file descriptors  are  not  available  in  subshells.
-The process ID of the shell spawned to execute the coprocess is available as the value of the variable  NAME_PID.
+The process ID of the shell spawned to execute the coprocess is available as the value of the 變數 NAME_PID.
 The  wait builtin command may be used to wait for the coprocess to terminate.

 ### Shell Function Definitions